KevinAbrahamRepo/Data-Analytics-Projects/Supervised Models/NLP/README.md

 ### Code:
 There are two versions of the code I worked on simultanously that I hope to eventually combine into one.
-Part 1 includes a more detailed approach to extracting and analysis the tweets.
+* **Part 1** includes a more detailed approach to extracting and analysis the tweets.
 This also includes a few supervised models that I attempted to run to predict the sentiment of a tweet.
-While Part 2 includes some general explorartoy analysis.
+* **Part 2** includes some general explorartoy analysis.

+All libaries used have been listed in each of the python code files.